victorcp91/trainerapp/documentation.md

   - **Filtering:** Allows filtering by name, client type, plan status, client status, and gender using `ClientFilters`.
   - **Sorting:** Allows sorting the client list.
   - **Creation/Editing:** Opens `ClientFormModal` to add a new client or edit an existing one.
-    - **New Client Workflow:** When adding a new client, the modal first prompts the trainer to search for an existing user by email via an API search.
-If the user is found, their information might be pre-filled (or linked).
-If the user is not found (i.e., not registered in the system), the remaining fields in the modal become visible, allowing the trainer to enter the new client's full details for registration and creation within the trainer's client list.
+    - **New Client Workflow:** When adding a new client, the modal first prompts the trainer to search for an existing user by email.
+If the user is found, their information might be pre-filled.
+If not found, the trainer can enter the new client's details for registration/creation.
   - **Scheduling:** Opens `ScheduleSessionModal` to schedule a session for a client.
   - **Cancellation:** Opens `ConfirmCancelModal` for cancelling attendance.
 - **`/dashboard/clients/[id]` (`src/app/dashboard/clients/[id]/page.tsx`)**: Displays the detailed profile for a specific client.